apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/ehaa_with.md

     end
 end
 ```
-Instead of nesting case, we can add with.
-What `with` does is it passes when all the correct conditions are satisfied, else it errors and performs the `else` block.
+Instead of nesting `case`, we can add `with`.
+What `with` does is, it succeeds when all the conditions are satisfied, else it errors and performs the `else` block.
 ```elixir
 def with_example(arg) do
     with {:ok, result1} <- do_first_operation(arg),